First Brüning cabinet: Use of presidential decrees

 To prevent additional dissolutions of Parliament, the SPD decided to tolerate Brüning's government in the future.
 Brüning had held intensive talks with the SPD, pointing out that the next new elections would be even more disastrous for democracy in Germany than the September 1930 elections that had just been held.
 The NSDAP had received 18.3% of the vote; in the next election in July 1932 it was to receive 37.3%.
-The Social Democrats had to allow emergency decrees to pass through parliament which were much harsher on the workers "than those for the sake of which they had caused the last parliamentary coalition in the spring to fail".
+The Social Democrats had to allow emergency decrees to pass through parliament, which were much harsher on the workers "than those for the sake of which they had caused the last parliamentary coalition in the spring to fail".
 Communists or National Socialists always introduced motions to repeal the emergency decrees.
-Each time they were rejected by the votes of the governing parties and the SPD.
+Each time, they were rejected by the votes of the governing parties and the SPD.

 The number of emergency decrees issued rose from five in 1930 to over forty in 1931.
 The Reichstag met in 94 sessions in 1930, but this fell by half in 1931.

 End of the first Brüning cabinet

-On 5 September 1931 an effort to establish an Austro-German Customs Union failed and Foreign Minister Julius Curtius subsequently resigned.
-Hindenburg and Major General Kurt von Schleicher, a key member of Hindenburg's inner circle, pressured Brüning to move significantly further to the right.
+On 5 September 1931, an effort to establish an Austro-German Customs Union failed and Foreign Minister Julius Curtius subsequently resigned.
+Hindenburg and Generalmajor Kurt von Schleicher, a key member of Hindenburg's inner circle, pressured Brüning to move significantly further to the right.
 Hindenburg wanted him to break his ties to ministers that Hindenburg found too left-wing, too Catholic, or disliked for some other reason.
 Brüning promised to appoint more conservative ministers who would not be tied to party politics.
 Hindenburg then accepted the resignation of Brüning's cabinet and charged him with forming the new government.